Photodynamic Therapy With Visudyne (verteporfin)

 What is photodynamic therapy (PDT)?

-Photodynamic therapy (PDT) is a treatment for wet AMD that uses both a laser and a medicine called Visudyne® (generic name verteporfin) that is activated when exposed to light.
-It is only indicated for wet AMD, where abnormal blood vessels grow underneath the macula.
+Photodynamic therapy (PDT) is a treatment for wet AMD that uses both a laser and a medicine called Visudyne® (verteporfin) that is activated when exposed to light.
+It is only approved for wet AMD, where abnormal blood vessels grow underneath the macula.
 These blood vessels can leak or bleed, damaging your macula and impairing your vision.2

-Myopic macular degeneration, or MMD, is similar to wet AMD in that abnormal blood vessels grow under the retina and can leak into that space, damaging the retina and impairing vision.
+Myopic macular degeneration (MMD) is similar to wet AMD in that abnormal blood vessels grow under the retina and can leak into that space, damaging the retina and impairing vision.
 While it is not the same as wet AMD, treatments are often similar.
 While PDT used to be used for MMD, long-term results have not been sustained.3

 After the procedure, your eye might be covered temporarily.